christybell/UFOs/README.md

 	<img src="static/images/Delv 1_filterTable().PNG">

-- Below are website screenshots of examples that demonstrate what happens to the table results when you input filter criteria.
+- Below are website screenshots of examples that demonstrate what happens to the table results when you input search criteria.
   - for a date of 1/7/2010:

   	<img src="static/images/Delv 1_web filter_date.PNG">